JGN1/labMoviesApp/README.md

 ![](images/image102.png)

 > FilmCard in Filography section includes complex interaction.
 Picture is link to film details.
 Film can be added to favourites using icon.
-Chevron on right hand side can be clicked to give filem details
+Chevron on right hand side can be clicked to display film details at bottom of card.

 ![](images/image103.png)